supervisely-ecosystem/convert-supervisely-to-yolov5-format/README.md

 **YOLO v5 format** contain:

 Configuration file(config_file_name.yaml) that defines:
-1) an optional download command/URL for auto-downloading,
-2) a path to a directory of training images,
+1) a path to a directory of training images,
-3) the same for our validation images,
+2) the same for our validation images,
-4) the number of classes,
+3) the number of classes,
-5) a list of class names
+4) a list of class names

 Example:
 train: /alex_data/sl/images/train/